S

 Camellia tsaii var. synaptica (Sealy) Chang (1981).

-Differs from the type in that young shoots are thicker, and leaves thick and shiny.
+Subgenus Metacamellia; Section Theopsis; Series Gymnandrae.
+The difference between this variety and the type is that young shoots are thicker, and leaves thick and shiny.
 Flower basically the same except that back of bracts are glabrous.
 Distribution: Yunnan and Hunan Provinces, China.

 Camellia tsingpienensis var. tsingpienensis Hu (1938).